 International payouts represent the primary forex markup pain point, but businesses also face conversion costs when receiving international payments.

-Bancoli’s Global Payment Gateway enables businesses to accept international payments through multiple methods, including cards, ACH, wire transfers, stablecoin, and in-network payments, while minimizing conversion costs.
+Bancoli’s Global Payment Gateway enables businesses to accept international payments through multiple methods, including ACH, wire transfers, stablecoin, and in-network payments, while minimizing conversion costs.

 Implementation Strategy: Moving to Zero FX Markup Payouts